General Terms and Conditions for Bachelor’s study programme

 5. Virtual campus and digital learning material

 The virtual campus of IU International University of Applied Sciences is password protected.
-The access data will be communicated to the participant at the beginning of the programme and he:she assures not to pass these data on to third parties and not to allow unauthorized third parties to access the virtual campus or the learning materials of the programme.
+The access data will be communicated to the participant at the beginning of the programme and he:she assures not to pass these data on to third parties and not to allow unauthorised third parties to access the virtual campus or the learning materials of the programme.

 6. Right of withdrawal